Trusted WordPress tutorials, when you need them most.

 Changing file permissions yourself can have serious consequences.
 If you do not feel confident doing it yourself, it’s best to ask a fellow WordPress website owner for help or hire a professional.

-However, if you want to do it yourself, then here is how to check your file permissions.
+However, if you want to do it yourself, then here is how to check your file directory permissions.

 Simply connect to your WordPress site using an FTP client.
 Navigate to the root folder containing all your WordPress files.